A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Calibrating the model with FIRE

-Our results are very similar to the mass fluxes reported in \citet{pandya20} and \citet{pandya21} with the caveat that we do not impose any cut on a minimum $v_B$ for outflowing particles unlike \citet{pandya21}.
+Our results are very similar to the mass fluxes reported in \citet{pandya20} and \citet{pandya21} with the caveat that here we do not impose any cut on $v_B$ for outflowing particles, unlike \citet{pandya21}.
 Thus our outflow rates correspond to simply using a $v_{\rm rad}>0$ km/s threshold.
 This is done to ensure that when we assume the FIRE-2 wind loading factors in our model, we will conserve mass during the gas flow cycle.
 Otherwise, a significant cut on $v_B$ for winds as in \citet{pandya21} may miss up to half of the outflowing gas going into the inner CGM and this would make it impossible for our model to reproduce the time evolution of the CGM and ISM mass measured in the simulations.
 As a consistency check, we have verified that integrating our measured mass fluxes gives a nearly identical CGM and ISM mass as a function of time as measured from the particle data.
-This exercise increases our confidence in our fluxes and bulk measurements in the sense that if our model can accurately reproduce the fluxes as a function of time, then it should naturally also reproduce the time evolution of the integrated CGM and ISM properties (and hence emulate the simulation to an extent, which is our goal).
+This exercise increases our confidence in our fluxes and bulk measurements in the sense that if our model can accurately reproduce the fluxes as a function of time, then it should naturally also reproduce the time evolution of the integrated CGM and ISM properties.